In this article, you’ll learn what the differences are between OLTP and OLAP and how they connect to SAP.

 A database system consists of two parts:

-- an actual database in a narrow sense, and
+- the actual database in a narrow sense, and

 - a database management system (DBMS).

-The actual database is also called data basis and is the data in a database system which is managed by the DBMS.
+The actual database consists of just the data in a database system, which is managed by the DBMS.

-A DBMS (Database Management System) is the administration software of a database system which manages the data basis that contains the actual data.
+A DBMS (Database Management System) is the administration software of a database system that manages the database that contains the actual data.

-The DBMS organizes the structured storage of the data in the data basis.
-The DBMS controls all reading and writing access to the data basis.
+The DBMS organizes the structured storage of the data and controls all reading and writing access to the database.